Reading Order

 Do I need to read the series in order?

 Within a series, yes — the main numbered books build on each other and there are running plot threads, blood bonds, and revelations you don't want spoiled.
-Across series, no. Girl Games, Kingdom of Immortal Lovers, and Deals of Dark Desire are each their own complete story.
+Across series, no. Girl Games, Kingdom of Immortal Lovers, Deals of Dark Desire, and Empire of Ruin are each their own complete story.

 Can I read Kingdom of Immortal Lovers before Girl Games?